VioletsOleander/vault-vanilla/paper-notes/normalization/Spectral Normalization for Generative Adversarial Networks-2018-ICLR.md

 To ensure that the superiority of our method is not limited within our specific setting, we also compared the performance of SN-GANs against orthonormal regularization on conditional GANs with projection discriminator (Miyato & Koyama, 2018) as well as the standard (unconditional) GANs.
 In our experiments, SN-GANs achieved better performance than orthonormal regularization for the both settings (See Figure 13 in the appendix section).
 # 5 Conclusion
 This paper proposes spectral normalization as a stabilizer of training of GANs.
 When we apply spectral normalization to the GANs on image generation tasks, the generated examples are more diverse than the conventional weight normalization and achieve better or comparative inception scores relative to previous studies.
 The method imposes global regularization on the discriminator as opposed to local regularization introduced by WGAN-GP, and can possibly used in combinations.
 In the future work, we would like to further investigate where our methods stand amongst other methods on more theoretical basis, and experiment our algorithm on larger and more complex datasets.

-# A THE ALGORITHM OF SPECTRAL NORMALIZATION
+# A The Algorithm of Spectral Normalization
 Let us describe the shortcut in Section 2.1 in more detail.
 We begin with vectors $\tilde{\pmb{u}}$ that is randomly initialized for each weight.
 If there is no multiplicity in the dominant singular values and if $\tilde{\pmb u}$ is not orthogonal to the first left singular vectors7, we can appeal to the principle of the power method and produce the first left and right singular vectors through the following update rule:
 $$
 \begin{array}{r}{\tilde{{\boldsymbol{v}}}\leftarrow{\boldsymbol{W}}^{\mathrm{T}}\tilde{{\boldsymbol{u}}}/\|{\boldsymbol{W}}^{\mathrm{T}}\tilde{{\boldsymbol{u}}}\|_{2},\;\tilde{{\boldsymbol{u}}}\leftarrow{\boldsymbol{W}}\tilde{{\boldsymbol{v}}}/\|{\boldsymbol{W}}\tilde{{\boldsymbol{v}}}\|_{2}.}\end{array}